ekollof/homepage/docs/API.md

 ## WebSocket Support

+**Status:** ✅ Implemented

-WebSocket support is not currently implemented.
-For real-time updates, the application uses polling via `/check_reload`.
+WebSocket support is enabled by default for real-time updates.
+See the WebSocket Events section above for details.

+**Features:**
+- Real-time configuration change notifications
+- Live system stats updates (if enabled)
+- Weather and RSS updates via push
+- Automatic reconnection with exponential backoff
+- Graceful fallback to polling if WebSocket unavailable

+**Documentation:** See `docs/WEBSOCKET.md` for detailed WebSocket documentation.

 ---